 Agile methods are becoming more and more popular and successful for developing IT systems.
-Typical properties of an agile method, like Extreme Programming, are continuous user involvement and an emphasis on the testing role (‘Users’ may be the actual users of the system you are creating, customers, or business analysts who provide the requirements on behalf of the end-users).
-Testing is positioned in agile system development as a driver for system development, with tests often created before the functionality they are verifying.
+Typical properties of an Agile method, like Extreme Programming, involve continuous user involvement and emphasize on the testing role (‘Users’ may be the actual users of the system you are creating, customers, or business analysts who provide the requirements on behalf of the end-users).
+Testing is positioned in Agile system development as a driver for system development, with tests often created before the functionality they are verifying.

 - Closely couple test development to system development

 - Keep test development as a separate life cycle and use an Agile approach to build the tests

 - Hybrid approach: business-level tests are developed early; detailed, typically UI-specific tests are created in parallel with the development life cycle

 Allow me to expand on each of these approaches:

 - Closely coupling test development to system development would mean sticking to what most Agile life cycles prescribe.
 The tests, in the ABT test modules, are created together with users, whenever the life cycle needs it.
 The advantage is that this is highly recognizable as an Agile approach, and it allows for better interaction between users and developers, with tests serving as a means of communication.